http://www.fpnotebook.com/

 - Advance up to 3 tablets orally twice daily

-- Phenolphthalein (OTC Preparations: Correctol, Ex-Lax)
+- Phenolphthalein (OTC Preparations)

-- As an OTC medication, high risk of overuse
+- As an OTC Medication, high risk of overuse

-- Dose: 100 mg tablets, 1-2 PO q8 hours
+- Dose: 100 mg tablets, 1-2 orally every 8 hours

 - Associated with Stevens-Johnson Syndrome

-- Adverse Effects: Long-term use (Laxative abuse)
+V. Adverse Effects: Long-term use (Laxative abuse)

 - Colonic denervation and atony (Cathartic colon)